 How Can We Communicate Better?

-Part of being in a healthy relationship is having good communication.
+Open, honest communication should be part of every healthy relationship.
 Use the guidelines below to open up the channels of communication between you and your partner.
-If you're in an unhealthy or abusive relationship, be careful using these tips.
+If you’re in an unhealthy or abusive relationship, be careful using these tips.
 You know your relationship best.
-If any of these tips would put you in danger, don't try them.
+If any of these tips would put you in danger, don’t try them.